juliogomez/devops/README.md

 __wow__, that was quick, huh?

-Let's now configure the rest of RPi boards as worker nodes, by specifying their IP addresses (192.168.1.101-103) and the master node IP (192.168.1.100):
+Let's now configure the rest of RPi boards as worker nodes, by specifying their IP addresses (192.168.1.101-103) and the master node IP address (192.168.1.100):

 ```shell
 k3sup join --ip 192.168.1.101 --server-ip 192.168.1.100 --user pi